Donal Murray (bishop): Early life and ordination

-He was born in Dublin in 1940, was educated at Blackrock College, studied for a BA and master's degrees in Philosophy at University College Dublin, obtained a B.Div at St Patrick's College, Maynooth and his Licence and Doctorate in theology in Pontifical University of St. Thomas Aquinas (Angelicum).
+Murray was born in Dublin on 29 May 1940.
+He was educated at Blackrock College, studied for a BA and master's degrees in philosophy at University College Dublin, obtained a B.Div at St Patrick's College, Maynooth and his Licence and Doctorate in theology in Pontifical University of St. Thomas Aquinas (Angelicum).

+It was said of him by one commentator that Murray "was rated by Connell as the brightest student he taught in his 35 years as a professor of metaphysics at University College, Dublin."

 He was ordained on 22 May 1966.

-Priest and bishop
+Priestly ministry

-He lectured in the Mater Dei Institute of Education from 1969, becoming professor of moral theology at Clonliffe College.
+Murray lectured in the Mater Dei Institute of Education from 1969, becoming professor of moral theology at Clonliffe College.
 He also lectured at UCD – from 1973 to 1982 in Catechetics and from 1978 to 1982 in Medical Ethics.

+He served as advisor to the Irish representatives at the Synod of Bishops in the Catholic Church in 1977 which dealt with catechetics.

+Episcopal ministry

 In 1981 he was appointed Titular Bishop of Glenndálocha and Auxiliary Bishop of Dublin, making him the youngest bishop at the time, aged only 41.
-He was appointed as bishop of Limerick on 10 February 1996 by Pope John Paul II.
-He was installed as Bishop of Limerick on 24 March 1996.
+He was ordained Bishop in St Andrew's Church, Westland Row, Dublin.